christopherdurr/booknotes/solveforhappy.md

 “Everybody worships.
 The only choice we get is what to worship.”

 The Nobel Laureate Christian B. Anfinsen calculated that it would take 1,026 years for a single simple protein to form by randomly sampling all possible folds until it arrives at a stable structure.
-This is more than a trillion times longer than the age of the universe!

 Often what we complain about is our own doing